Patch-MLP-Based Predictive Control: Simulation of Upstream Pointing Stabilization for PHELIX Laser System: Methodology

 \subsection{Patch MLP}

 Machine learning (ML) is a time-series forecasting method to predict the future behavior of a dynamical system.
 It has been applied in diverse fields such as finance, climate modeling, and industrial process control.
 Recently, it has been demonstrated that deep learning models can accurately predict the center position of a laser beam.
 These studies~\cite{Amodio2025, Berger2025} imply that the prediction time only needs to cover the model computation time and the optical system delay (dominated by the latency of the driver)~\cite{Ohland2025}.
 Therefore, aiming for short prediction intervals, we employed a relatively lightweight architecture—an MLP—which provides sufficient predictive capability while maintaining low computational time.
+Transformer-based architectures are avoided because they are computationally more expensive, and recent studies show that their permutation-invariant self-attention fails to reliably capture temporal order in physical time-series, while simpler models often achieve equal or better short-horizon performance~\cite{zeng2023}.

 To further improve accuracy, a Patch MLP~\cite{tang2025patchmlp} was adopted: the input sequence is divided into fixed-length patches, and by adjusting the patch size, the model can be tuned to better capture the frequency components most relevant for beam jitter prediction.